calroc/Thun/docs/Compiling_Joy.rst

       return ((a1, (a5, s1)), s0)

 Oops!
-The input stack is backwards...
+The input stack is backwards…

 .. code:: ipython2